 All JCSU students are required to satisfy the 131-132 sequence of a foreign language either by passing or placing out of the courses.
 All students who have studied a foreign language prior to matriculating are recommended to take a placement examination in that language.
-According to their scores, students will be placed in the 131, 132, 231 232 sequence of the language studied.
+According to their scores, students will be placed in the 131, 132, 231, 232 sequence of the language studied.
 Students who place in 231 or 232 will have satisfied the foreign language requirement of the General Education Program; however, no credit is granted.
 For any exempted hours, these students will have to substitute additional electives from university-wide course offerings.
 They may elect to continue the study of foreign languages as electives.
 The language requirement can be met by one of these sequences:

 - ARA 131 and ARA 132: Elementary Arabic

 - CHI 131 and CHI 132: Elementary Chinese

 - FRE 131 and FRE 132: Elementary French

 - GER 131 and GER 132: Elementary German

+- GER 135: Intensive Elementary German

 - ITA 131 and ITA 132: Elementary Italian

+- ITA 135: Intensive Elementary Italian

 - LAT 131 and LAT 132: Elementary Latin

+- LAT 135 Intensive Elementary Latin

 - SPA 131 and SPA 132: Elementary Spanish

-Students who wish to satisfy the language requirement with a language other than those listed may take the equivalent of 131 and 132 at a college within the Charlotte Area Education Consortium.
+Students who wish to satisfy the language requirement with a language other than those listed may take the equivalent of 131 and 132 at another college or university and submit them as transfer courses via the procedures outlined above.